Project

 Actions #2

-Updated by gigaherz over 15 years ago
+Updated by gigaherz about 16 years ago

 other shared files which aren't binaries are usually meant to go to /usr/share/dolphin